 Once you reach the SW part of the saddle, take up the ridge offering several beautiful views of Monte Misone and the deep ravine of Valle del Tovo.
 You overcome a series of humps and climb with a last effort to the summit of Mount Biaina to enjoy the view.

 Descent: reversing the same itinerary

 The itinerary starts from Mandrea 620 m, a locality in the municipality of Arco that can be reached from Varignano, a hamlet of Arco, in about 15 minutes by car on the Varignano - Padaro - San Giovanni road which goes up to S. Giovanni al Monte.
 On in the tiny locality of Mandrea, take the path 407 starting on the left hand of the road just in front of the first house on the right, enters the woods and moderately but constantly climbs uphill until it crosses the forest road coming from Clef.

 Keep going up following briefly the road and after about 30 m. the path turns right into the woods.
 The path climbs constantly crossing the forest road a few times and arrives after a steep brief stretch at a new intersection with the forest road where there is a signpost with different directions.
 Take the indication "Monte Biaina" 407a to the left, following the forest road for about 500 meters until you reach a meadow widening on the right, in front of which you leave the forest road to take a narrow path on the left (signpost).
 The path climbs very steeply through the woods until it reaches the wooded summit ridge, which is followed by several ups and downs until it reaches the summit.

 No fees, no permits required

 All year round.
-Winter ascents - in presence of snow - are advisable only with well settled snow.
+Winter ascents of Monte Biaina - in presence of snow - may be a bit challenging and are advisable only with well settled snow.

 In the vicinity there is the Rifugio Malga San Giovanni.
 Otherwise Arco and the close Valle del Sarca offer different kinds of accomodation.